What is combination skin? How can you tell if you have it?

 What are your favorite products for combination skin?
 Can you explain why?

-I love my RESTORE Face Wash and Face Lotion.
+I love my Face Wash and Face Lotion.
 They are tried-and-true favorites and the foundation for skin care.
 Plus, they are safe, effective, made with premium clean, biodegradable ingredients that calm and soothe your skin.

 Other brand products that I like are Hyper Clear Brightening Clearing Vitamin C Serum.
 It's excellent for combination skin and packed with 15% Vitamin C, antioxidants, and fruit enzymes to gently exfoliate and brighten skin while protecting it from free radical damage.

 Some sunscreen favorites include ILIA's Super Serum Skin Tint, Supergoop! 's Mineral Sheer Screen and Zincscreen, and KINSHIP's Self Reflect Probiotic Sunscreen.
+Read more about my favorite sunscreens in my 2024 Sunscreen Guide.